Documentation

 Initial Setup

 After installing GitSy, you'll need to connect it to your Git repository.
-This is a one-time process that enables synchronization across all your devices.
+This connects one Android folder to one Git repository.

 Step 1: Create a Repository